News

 Important Surgery Dates

-- UPCOMING DATES 2025
+- UPCOMING DATES MAY AND JUNE 2025

-- Wednesday 23 April - next Patient Reference Group (PRG) Meeting from 1845 - 2000 at the Surgery
+- Wednesday 23 July - next Patient Reference Group Meeting (PRG) from 1845-2000 - all welcome.

 - When the Surgery is closed for the monthly Time to Learn training sessions, phones are diverted to the 111 service.